-Relatively small and uncrowded - for some perspective, think the size of the UK but with a population of just 5 million - New Zealand consistently leads world quality of life studies.
-For instance, it's rated as 'very high' on Numbeo's Quality of Life Index (April 2022).
+Imagine a country with the vast landscapes of the UK, but with a population of only five million.
+That's New Zealand, a small, uncrowded island nation that consistently ranks at the top of world quality of life studies.
+For instance, it's rated as 'very high' on Numbeo's Quality of Life Index (June 2024).

 The weather varies from warm and subtropical in the north to cool and temperate in the south.
 Summer runs from December to February and winter falls between June and August.